-In this step-by-step tutorial, I will show you how to make bath bombs and teach you an easy bath bomb recipe that can be customized to make pretty much any bath bomb you want!
+Have you tried making bath bombs and ended up with a soft crumbly mess?
+No worries!
+In this tutorial, I will show you how to make bath bombs step-by-step the RIGHT way and teach you several easy bath bomb recipes that can be customized to make pretty much any bath bomb you want!

 There are TONS of expert tips in this step-by-step tutorial, so it is pretty long.
 Here are a few quick links to answer any questions you might have: Here are the Best Bath Bomb Recipes, Bath Bomb FAQ (info on making bath bombs harder and fizzing, etc.), Labeling and Selling Bath Bombs, Bath Bomb Tools and Molds, Creative Ideas For Bath Bombs

 Before we get into the DIY, let me tell you a story about Lush bath bombs.
 I visited one of the original Lush cosmetics stores in Toronto when I was about 19 years old and as soon as that fragrance hit me, I was in love!
 One of the best things about Lush is that they use natural ingredients.
 They are a cruelty-free, environmentally-friendly brand that just makes AMAZING products.
 To learn more about LUSH cosmetics and their amazing bath bombs and company, Click Here.